Roman Emperor Tiberius dies on March 16, 37 AD and is succeeded by Caligula, his grand-nephew and adopted grandson.

 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The Babylonian army, led by Nebuchadnezzar II, captures Jerusalem in 597 BCE and deposes King Jehoiachin exiling him to Babylon.
+The Babylonian army, led by Nebuchadnezzar II, captures Jerusalem c.
+597 BCE and deposes King Jehoiachin exiling him to Babylon.
 In his place, the Babylonians installed Mattaniah, as a puppet king, changing his name to Zedekiah, a vassal king meant to be loyal to Babylon.
+Zedekiah would later rebel against Babylon, leading to the final destruction of Jerusalem in 587/586 BCE.

-A mob of rioters, driven by religious intolerance against the Jewish community and greed, massacre an estimated one hundred and fifty Jewish people in York, England on March 16, 1190.
-More
+A mob of rioters, driven by religious intolerance against the Jewish community and greed, massacre on March 16, 1190. an estimated one hundred and fifty Jewish people in York, England More

 Edward II of England defeats the rebellious barons at the Battle of Boroughbridge,, on March 16, 1322, capturing his cousin Thomas of Lancaster, who was later executed on the King's orders.

-The "Lancet" publishes an article by Doctor Joseph Lister which outlined the discovery of antiseptic surgery.
-Lister was a prominent British surgeon and medical scientist who established the study of antisepsis.
-Applying Louis Pasteur's germ theory of fermentation on wound putrefaction.
-He promoted the idea of sterilization in surgery using carbolic acid (phenol) as an antiseptic.
-Lister performed the first antiseptic surgery on August 12, 1865.
-More
+The "Lancet" publishes the first of a series of articles by Doctor Joseph Lister on March 16, 1867; outlining the discovery of antiseptic surgery.
+Lister was a prominent British surgeon and medical scientist who established the study of antisepsis by applying Louis Pasteur's germ theory of fermentation on wound putrefaction.

 Vietnamese villagers including women and children are killed by U.S. soldiers in the village of My Lai by members of an army platoon commanded by Lt.
 William Calley.
 On September 5, 1969, he was charged with the premeditated murder in the death of 109 Vietnamese civilians at My Lai.